smogon/pokemon-showdown-client/README.md

 ------------------------------------------------------------------------

 Client testing now requires a build step!
-Install the latest Node.js (we require v10 or later), and run `node build` (on Windows) or `./build` (on other OSes) to build.
+Install the latest Node.js (we require v10 or later) and Git, and run `node build` (on Windows) or `./build` (on other OSes) to build.

 You can make and test client changes simply by building after each change, and opening `testclient.html`.
 This will allow you to test changes to the client without setting up your own login server.

-For security reasons, browsers [restrict cross-origin HTTP requests][5] initiated from scripts (CORS), and as such to log in to the current test client you will be prompted to copy and paste the required information obtained via an iframe.
-Alternatively, you may all you need is to add a `config/testclient-key.js file`, with the contents:
+### Test keys

+For security reasons, browsers [don't let other websites control PS][5], so they can't screw with your account, but it does make it harder to log in on the test client.

+The default hack makes you copy/paste the data instead, but if you're refreshing a lot, just add a `config/testclient-key.js file`, with the
+contents:

     const POKEMON_SHOWDOWN_TESTCLIENT_KEY = 'sid';